jenwei/zoom-virtual-backgrounds/README.md

 # zoom-virtual-backgrounds

-A place to store fun Zoom backgrounds that I find on the internet
+This is a place to store fun Zoom virtual backgrounds

+More of a filters person?
+Check out [Snap Camera](https://snapcamera.snapchat.com/)

 # Links